bourbon apple cider on www.virginiawillis.com

 Raise a Toast

 This holiday season I am sharing with you a recipe for Bourbon Apple Cider marrying wonderful winter flavors in one glass.
 I find most mulled apple ciders too sweet and prefer to bring out cider’s richer qualities with lemon, cinnamon, and thyme.
-The lemon gives it zest and tempers the sweetness, fresh apple slices layer the flavors, and cinnamon and thyme round it out with savory aroma.
+The lemon gives it zest and tempers the sweetness, fresh apple slices layer the flavors, and cinnamon and thyme round it out with a savory aroma.

 Bon Appétit, Y’all